YuuQ-Zhou/YuuQ-Zhou.github.io/_pages/includes/research.md

 **An Interactive Platform for AI-Assisted Clinical Diagnosis**

-This website demonstrates the translation of foundational AI research into a tangible clinical tool.
+**[Independent Research]** This website demonstrates the translation of foundational AI research into a tangible clinical tool.
 I independently conceived and developed an interactive web-based platform designed to bridge the gap between computational models and real-world clinical practice.

 <details>
   <summary